Sbai7/FARLib/README.md

 ## How to use MemoryProfiler module in your code

-* Include the following statement at the top of the module you want to profile
+* Include the following statement at the top of the module you want to profile:
 ```
 use MemoryProfiler
 ```

-* Create a new variable of type '*mem_profiler_t*' as a global variable of your module
+* Create a new variable of type '*mem_profiler_t*' as a global variable in your module:
 ```
 type (mem_profiler_t) :: mp
 ```

 * You need to initialize it (only once) somewhere in you module.
-This coould be, perhaps, your module/class initializer or constructor.
-The supplied argument to '*mem_profiler*' function is the file where all module's allocation/deallocation calls are monitored.
+This could be, perhaps, your module/class initializer or constructor.
+The supplied argument to '*mem_profiler*' function is the file where all module's allocation/deallocation calls are monitored:
 ```
 mp = mem_profiler("mp_some_module.txt")
 ```

 * Next, inform which module is being monitored.
-This has to be called only once.
+This has to be called only once:
 ```
 err = mp%add_module('module_name')
 ```

-* At the top of each module subroutine/function we want to monitor place a statement like this
+* At the top of each module subroutine/function we want to monitor, place a statement like this:
 ```
 err = mp%add_routine("routine_name")
 ```

 * Instead of calling the '*allocate*' statement to reserve memory for an array A let's say of rank 2, replace it with the following statement, where '*d*' holds the desired array size along each dimension.
-This call has the effect of allocating the array plus monitoring its memory status.
+This call has the double effect of allocating the array plus monitoring its memory status:
 ```
 err = mp%add_array(var=A, d=[n,n], name="A")
 ```

-* Likewase, instead of caling the '*deallocate*' statement to free memory reserved by array A, replace it with the following statement
+* Likewise, instead of calling the '*deallocate*' statement to free memory reserved by array A, replace it with the following statement:
 ```
 err = mp%del_array(A,"A")
 ```

-* Once you finish with it you can reset the memory profiling variable
+* Once you finish with it you can reset the memory profiling variable:
 ```
 call mp%reset()
 ```